ElazarK/content-docs/playbooks/Get_File_Sample_By_Hash_Generic.md

-Returns to the war-room a file sample correlating from a file hash using one or more products.
+Returns to the War Room, a file sample, correlating from a file hash using one or more products.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.